MediScribe/docjet-mobile/docs/current/auth_impl.md

        - Added explicit test case to verify type-based lookup ignores misleading message content.
        - Fixed tests to pass with the new implementation.
        - All tests now pass with the more robust implementation.

+## 15. [x] Integration Testing - Auth Interceptor Token Refresh
+    - FINDINGS: Successfully implemented comprehensive integration tests for the AuthInterceptor's token refresh behavior.
+The tests verify that the interceptor correctly handles 401 responses by refreshing tokens and retrying requests, implements exponential backoff for network errors, and triggers logout events for irrecoverable failures.
+We initially attempted to use http_mock_adapter but found that directly testing the interceptor's methods with Mockito provided a cleaner, more focused testing approach.
+The implementation was refactored to improve maintainability by extracting helper methods and applying SOLID principles.
+All tests pass, providing confidence in the token refresh mechanism's robustness.

+15.1. [x] **Add Integration Tests for Interceptor Refresh Logic (TDD)**
+    - FINDINGS: The E2E test (13.7) verifies UI flow but not the interceptor's network handling during token refresh.
+We need dedicated integration tests for `AuthInterceptor`.

+    15.1.1. [x] **RED**: Write failing integration tests for `AuthInterceptor` refresh behavior
+       - FINDINGS: Created `test/integration/auth_interceptor_refresh_test.dart` using the http_mock_adapter library to simulate API responses.
+The tests verify several critical aspects of the interceptor: (1) successful token refresh when a 401 is received, (2) forced logout when refresh token is invalid, (3) exponential backoff retry logic for network errors, and (4) logout after max retries.
+All tests are failing as expected in this RED phase because we need to complete the mock setup and fix implementation issues.
+Particularly, the tests for logout behavior are failing due to missing event bus interactions, while the refresh tests fail when they should.
+The DioAdapter is properly configured but needs better integration with the interceptor.

+    15.1.2. [x] **GREEN**: Implement integration test logic and mock setup
+       - FINDINGS: Switched from using `http_mock_adapter` to a direct mock approach with Mockito.
+This resolved several issues: (1) http_mock_adapter was struggling with proper header matching and URL construction, (2) the tests were becoming too complex with multiple interceptors trying to simulate a real HTTP flow.
+The new approach directly tests the AuthInterceptor's `onError` method with mocked dependencies (Dio, handlers, credentials provider), which allowed for cleaner tests that focus specifically on the token refresh logic with proper timing verification.
+This shift to finer-grained unit testing with integration aspects allowed us to verify the critical behaviors: token refresh success, error propagation, forced logout, retry with exponential backoff, and max retries with logout.
+All tests now pass reliably.

+    15.1.3. [x] **REFACTOR**: Clean up tests and potentially the interceptor
+       - FINDINGS: Significantly improved both the tests and the implementation.
+For the tests, we extracted helper methods (`createUnauthorizedError`, `createSuccessResponse`, `setupCommonMocks`, `setupTokenRefreshSuccess`) to reduce duplicate code and make the tests more readable.
+We also organized the tests into logical groups for better structure.
+For the AuthInterceptor implementation, we extracted key functionality into dedicated helper methods (`_retryRequestWithNewToken`, `_shouldRetryError`, `_applyBackoff`, `_triggerLogout`), improved error handling, and made the code more maintainable by using clear constants instead of magic numbers.
+The refactored code better follows SOLID principles, with each method having a single responsibility.
+All tests continue to pass, confirming the refactoring maintains correct behavior.

+15.2. [x] **Further Enhance AuthInterceptor Robustness**
+    - FINDINGS: Added two critical enhancements to the AuthInterceptor for production reliability:

+    15.2.1. [x] **Concurrency Control with Mutex**
+       - Added `package:mutex` dependency to protect against race conditions
+       - Implemented mutex lock in the onError handler to prevent concurrent token refresh attempts
+       - Created test to verify mutex releases even during exceptions
+       - Wrapped critical refresh logic in try-finally block to guarantee lock release

+    15.2.2. [x] **Improved Error Propagation**
+       - Enhanced the generic catch block to create a new DioException with the actual error
+       - Added better contextual information in error messages
+       - Created test to verify proper error propagation for unexpected errors
+       - Ensured logout is triggered for all irrecoverable errors, including unexpected ones